-Students are expected to attend classes with their team.
-Failing to attend a demo of any kind (e.g. kickoff, demo) will normally result in a grade of zero for that course component1.
+Students are expected to attend class with their team.
+Failing to attend a demo will normally result in a grade of zero for that course component1.

-However, we recognize that circumstances may require you to miss a demo due to coop interviews, testing positive for COVID, short-term absences, or other unusual circumstances.
-In all cases where you need to miss a component, the following guidelines apply:
+However, we recognize that circumstances may sometimes require you to miss a demo e.g. coop interviews, testing positive for COVID, short-term absences.
+If you need to miss a demo, the following guidelines apply:

 - You must contact the instructor and your teammates ahead of the due date.
 If missing a demo, you must coordinate with your team since they will be expected to proceed without you.

 - You must provide the instructor with a reason for missing the component (e.g. illness/COVID, STA).

 - You are still expected to complete your work leading up to that deadline i.e. you are excused from presenting but not automatically excused for completing your work for the sprint!

 The instructor will consider your request, and either (a) grant you an exemption from this component and redistribute the weight across other components, (b) grant you an extension, where you are expected to meet the requirement at a later date, or (c) not grant your request, in which case you have to either attend/contribute or accept a grade of zero.
 The decision to grant an exemption is at the discretion of the instructor.